NumEconCopenhagen/projects-2024-anna-jiyun-kim-pedram/dataproject/README.md

 # Data analysis project

-Our project is titled "Why do we get fewer kids"  and aims to explore the potential correlation between education length and fertility.
+The projected, named "Why do we not want kids?", aims to explore the potential correlation between education length and fertility.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).